 The color of incubated eggs is varied according to the developmental stage.
-The color appears pale yellow for newly laid eggs (stage I), changing, as development proceeds, to yellow (stage II), bright yellow (stage III), orange (stage IV), and faint orange (for stage V).
-This result confirms the finding of El-Sayed et al. (2014) on T. cymodoce from the Gulf of Agaba where they reported that egg size shows a gradual decrease towards the late developmental stages, with a remarkable change in color, which appears pale yellow for newly laid eggs (stage I), changing, as development proceeds, to yellow (stage II), bright yellow (stage III), orange (stage IV), and faint orange (for stage V).
+Color appears pale yellow for newly laid eggs (stage I), changing, as development proceeds, to yellow (stage II), bright yellow (stage III), orange (stage IV), and faint orange (stage V).
+This result confirms the finding of El-Sayed et al. (2014) on T. cymodoce from the Gulf of Aqaba they reported that egg size shows a gradual decrease towards the late developmental stages, with remarkable change in color, appears pale yellow for newly laid eggs (stage I), and changes as development proceeds to yellow (stage II), bright yellow (stage III), orange (stage IV), and faint orange (stage V).
 Guillory and Hein (1997) mentioned that the color change is caused by absorption of the yellow yolk and development of dark pigment in the eggs and on the body of the embryos.
-The size of incubated eggs of H. marsupialis is relatively small, and these eggs decrease remarkably and vary between 10 and 50 μm in diameter.
-These measurements are nearly similar to those measured by Arab (2010) that was 33.6 μm in P. marmoratus and 27.5 μm in P. transversus and

-Kotb and Hartnoll (2002) on H. marsupialis (0.39 mm) at the Red Sea.
-However, Erkan et al. (2008) found different measurements of egg diameter of E. verrucosa (610 μ m) at the Black Sea and El-Sayed et al. (2014) on T. cymodoce (131 μ m) from the Gulf of Aqaba.
+Size of incubated eggs of H. marsupialis is relatively small, and these eggs decrease remarkably and varied between 10 and 50 μm in diameter.
+These measurements are nearly similar to that measured by Arab (2010) that was (33.6 $\mu$ m) in P. marmoratus and (27.5 μm) in P. transversus, Kotb and Hartnoll (2002) on H. marsupialis (0.39 mm) at the Red Sea.
+However, Erkan et al. (2008) found different measurements of egg diameter of E. verrucosa (610 μm) at Black Sea and El-Sayed et al. (2014) on T. cymodoce (131 $\mu$ m) from the Gulf of Aqaba.

-Eggs at different development stages were detected attached to the receptacle of the pleopods of ovigerous females at the same time.
-Guillory, Prejean, Bourgeois, Burdon, and Merrell (1996) found that fertilized eggs pass through the spermathecae and then attach to the receptacle of the pleopods.
-The stages of maturation for the incubated eggs in the present study are similar to those described by Guillory and Hein (1997) and El-Sayed (2004) on the xanthid crab, Leptodius exaratus, and El-Sayed et al. (2011) on the flattened porcelain crab, P. rufescens, from the Red Sea.
+Eggs at different development stages were detected attached to the receptacle of the pleopods of ovegrious females at the same time.
+Guillory, Prejean, Bourgeois, Burdon, and Merrell (1996) found that fertilized eggs pass through the spermathecae and then attached to the receptacle of the pleopods.
+The stages of maturation for the incubated eggs in the present study are similar to those described by Guillory and Hein (1997), El-Sayed (2004) on xanthid crab, L. exaratus, and El-Sayed et al. (2011) on the flattened porcelain crab, Petrolisthes rufescens, from the Red Sea.

-H. marsupialis females attain sexual maturity between 2- and 2.49-mm CW classes; these measurements agree with Kotb and Hartnoll (2002).
+H. marsupialis females attain sexual maturity between 2 and 2.49 mm CW class; these measurements agree with Kotb and Hartnoll (2002).
 The appearance of ovigerous females in determination of breeding seasons has been employed by several workers.
-Varadarajan and Subramoniam (1982) used ovigerous females for studying breeding of the tropical hermit crab, Clibanarius clibanarius.
-Lancaster (1990) used frequencies of ovigerous females in demarcating the breeding season of the hermit crab, Pagurus bernhardus.
+Varadarajan and Subramoniam (1982) used ovigerous females for studying the breeding of the tropical hermit crab, Clibanarius clibanarius.
+Lancaster (1990) used the frequencies of ovigerous females in demarcation breeding season of the hermit crab, Pagurus bernhardus.
 The presence of H. marsupialis ovigerous females with different developmental incubated egg stages throughout the year may indicate frequency of spawning during the same breeding season.
-Also, it may define the length of the incubation period, which may be up to 1 month (El-Sayed et al., 1998; Fouda, 2000; El-Sayed, 1997, 2004; Kotb and Hartnoll, 2002).
+Also, it may define the length of incubation period, which may be up to 1 month (El-Sayed et al., 1998; Fouda, 2000; El-Sayed, 1997, 2004; Kotb & Hartnoll, 2002).

-H. marsupialis juveniles were recorded during each month of the year except January and October.
-These results denote a relatively short period for juvenile meta-morphosis after hatching and a short breeding season for this species.
-These agree with Fize (1956), who reported that the incubation period is 28 days, while other studies showed that there is a long duration for eggs of 0.4-mm diameter at a temperature around 25 °C and that a duration of 15 days or less is typical (Hartnoll, 1965; Warner, 1967; Wear, 1974).
-Overall, 80% of crabs > 3-mm CW were ovigerous, indicating that the period between successive incubations averaged about a quarter of the incubation period.
+H. marsupialis juveniles were recorded during the year except the months of January and October.
+These results denote relative short period for juvenile metamorphosis after hatching and short breeding season for this species.
+These agree with Fize (1956), who reported that incubation period is 28 days, while other studies showed that there is a long duration for eggs of 0.4 mm diameter at a temperature around 25 °C a duration of 15 days or less is typical (Hartnoll, 1965; Warner, 1967; Wear, 1974).
+Overall, 80% of crabs > 3 mm CW were ovigerous, indicating that the period between successive incubations averaged about a quarter of the incubation period.